Student dies by suicide at private university in Punjab, peers protest | Education

 - India

-A first-year student of a private university in Punjab's Phagwara allegedly died by suicide, police said.
-Later, students of the university held a protest on the campus.
+A first-year student of a private university in Punjab's Phagwara allegedly died by suicide, triggering a massive protest by other students on the campus, according to police.

-The student, who was from Kerala and was studying Bachelor of Design at Lovely Professional University (LPU), took the extreme step on Tuesday, police said.
+The 22-year-old student, who was from Kerala and was studying Bachelor of Design at Lovely Professional University (LPU), took the extreme step on September 20, police said on Wednesday.

 Civil hospital authorities said the student was brought dead.